 "We believe that priority should be given to applying these measures, especially the measure of withdrawing money from bank accounts or other third parties, before considering measures to restrict people's right to travel," VCCI said.

-According to information from the press conference of the General Department of Taxation on April 25, 2024, the tax sector is holding data on millions of taxpayers' bank accounts.
-With the rapid development of non-cash payments and data linkage as it is today, the measure of enforcing the withdrawal of money from bank accounts has become very effective and should be focused on in the coming time.
+According to information from the press conference of the General Department of Taxation on April 25, 2024, the tax industry is holding data on millions of taxpayers' bank accounts.
+With the rapid development of non-cash payments and data linkage as it is today, the measure of enforcing money withdrawal from bank accounts has become very effective and should be focused on in the coming time.

-"If the exit ban is applied on a large scale, it could have a negative impact on production and business activities, cause general economic damage and reduce long-term revenue for the budget," VCCI emphasized, and recommended that the drafting agency consider raising the tax debt threshold for applying the exit ban to VND1 billion for businesses and VND200 million for individuals.
+"If the exit ban measure is applied on a large scale, it could have a negative impact on production and business activities, cause general economic damage and reduce long-term revenue for the budget," VCCI emphasized, and at the same time recommended that the drafting agency consider raising the tax debt threshold for applying the exit ban measure to 1 billion VND for businesses and 200 million VND for individuals.

 In addition, VCCI recommends adding regulations on lifting temporary exit suspension measures.
-The lack of regulations on lifting temporary exit suspension measures as in the current draft may be a legal gap that causes difficulties in the application process.
+The lack of regulations on lifting temporary exit suspension measures as in the current draft may be a legal gap causing difficulties in the application process.

 Moonlight